White primary

-White primaries were primary elections held in the Southern United States in which only white voters were permitted to participate.
-Statewide white primaries were established by the state Democratic Party units or by state legislatures in South Carolina (1896), Florida (1902), Mississippi and Alabama (also 1902), Texas (1905), Louisiana and Arkansas (1906), and Georgia (1900).
-Since winning the Democratic primary in the South almost always meant winning the general election, barring black and other minority voters meant they were in essence disenfranchised.
+White primaries were primary elections held in the Southern United States in which only white voters were permitted to participate if they paid their poll tax (of $1 to $2).
+Statewide white primaries were established by the state Democratic Party units or by state legislatures in South Carolina (1896), Florida (1902), Mississippi and Alabama (also 1902), Texas (1905), Louisiana and Arkansas (1906), Georgia (1900) and Virginia (1912).
+Since winning the Democratic primary in the South at the time almost always meant winning the general election, barring black and other minority voters meant they were in essence disenfranchised.
 Southern states also passed laws and constitutions with provisions to raise barriers to voter registration, completing disenfranchisement from 1890 to 1908 in all states of the former Confederacy.

-The Texas Legislature passed a law in 1923 that prevented black voters from participating in any Democratic party primary election.
+The Texas Legislature passed a law in 1923 that prevented black voters from participating in any Democratic Party primary election.
 The Supreme Court, in 1927, 1932, and 1935, heard three Texas cases related to white primaries.
 In the 1927 and 1932 cases, the Supreme Court ruled in favor of the plaintiff, saying that state laws establishing a white primary violated the Fourteenth Amendment.
 Later in 1927 Texas changed its law in response, delegating authority to political parties to establish their own rules for primaries.
 In Grovey v.
-Townsend (1935), the Supreme Court ruled that this practice was constitutional, as it was administered by the Democratic Party, which was a private institution, not a state.
+Townsend (1935), the Supreme Court ruled that this practice was constitutional, as it was administered by the Democratic Party, which legally was a private institution, not a state institution.
+Virginia's white primary had already been ruled unconstitutional by the Fourth Circuit in the 1930 case Bliley v.
+West, after a failed attempt to gain Supreme Court review of the Eastern District's 1929 West v.
+Bliley.
+Subsequently the small number of black voters in Virginia were able to freely participate in primaries.